Learn NinjaScript: Booleans, If Statements, and Conditions

 longSignalSeries[0] = Close[0] > EMA(20)[0] && RSI(14)[0] < 30;

-To make the series accessible to a strategy, create a public property with a call to Update()
+To make the series accessible to a strategy, create a public property with a call to Update() in the getter:

 public Series<bool> LongSignalSeries